laander/image-to-icon-converter/README.md

 > Convert images (png/jpg/gif) to icons (icns/ico)

-This is an unoffical node wrapper for Iconfinder's icon converter utility found here: http://labs.iconfinder.com/converter
+This is an unoffical node wrapper for Iconfinder's icon converter utility found here: http://labs.iconfinder.com/converter It uploads an image file through their API, they do their magic and you get an icon file back.
+Simple.

 ## Features